 English for American Law School (EALS) is a short pre-semester program designed to help foreign-trained lawyers boost their knowledge of the U.S. legal system and its vocabulary before starting their regular LL.M. studies at St. John's Law or elsewhere.

 EALS is also open to any professional who wants to gain a career advantage by improving their Legal English.
 Most students in the program will have a minimum English language evaluation of 95 (Duolingo), 6 (IELTS), 70 (TOEFL IBT), or B2 (CEFR).

-Meeting Monday through Thursday, you will learn from lawyers who have extensive training and experience teaching non-native English speakers.
+You will learn from lawyers who have extensive training and experience teaching non-native English speakers.
 They will guide you and your classmates through engaging and interactive coursework in: